ghost-bones/bones-core/README.md

 Additionally your clients and customers want;

-* A consistent brand experience for their users,
+* A consistent brand experience for their users and you are working from a style guide.
 * To be able to manage all their content via Ghost, including updating branding and menus.